Sue Myrick: 1992 U.S. Senate election

 In 1992, she ran for the nomination for a U.S. Senate seat, held by incumbent Democratic U.S. Senator Terry Sanford.
 The Republican primary was won by Lauch Faircloth, who defeated Myrick and former U.S. Representative Walter Johnston 48%–30%–17%.

 U.S. House of Representatives

 Elections

 In 1994, Myrick was elected to the House, succeeding five-term incumbent Alex McMillan.

 Myrick was overwhelmingly elected to her sixth consecutive term in the 2004 Congressional elections, earning 70% of the popular vote and defeating Democrat Jack Flynn.
 Similarly, she defeated Democrat William Glass in 2006 with almost 67% of the vote.

 Two Charlotte-area Democrats announced challenges to Myrick in 2008 – Harry Taylor and Ross Overby.
 Myrick defeated Taylor with almost 63% of the vote.

+Retirement

-On February 7, 2012, she announced that she was retiring from Congress.
+On February 7, 2012, Myrick announced her retirement from Congress.